Yamunanagar: History

 This town was part of Ambala district before it was made as separate district in November 1989.
 The town was formerly known as Abdullahpur and Jamnanagar.
-Before the Independence, it was a small village with most of the population lived around the railway station, which increased as a result of migration of refugees from West Punjab after the partition.
+Before the Independence, it was a small village with most of the population lived around the railway station, which increased as a result of the migration of refugees from West Punjab after the partition.

 Geography

 Yamunanagar has the river Yamuna (its namesake) running through the district, which forms the eastern boundary with the neighbouring Saharanpur district.
 This boundary is also a state boundary, as Saharanpur is in the state of Uttar Pradesh.
 The district also separates the Yamuna system from the Satluj river system.

 From Yamunanagar, the Yamuna river enters the plain area for the first time.
-The historical river Saraswati also originates from Adi badri, also located in the district.
+The mythical river Saraswati also originates from Adi badri, also located in the district.
 Towards its northern edge is a sub-mountainous region, which has more forest cover and many streams; it is the area where the river Yamuna flows out of the hills and into the plains.
 The northern boundary is also an interstate boundary with the state of Himachal Pradesh to the north.
 Sirmour in Himachal is the district to its north with the towns of Nahan and Paonta Sahib close to the boundary with Yamunanagar.